jobritz/sejong-ai-agent-project/README.md

 **File lands in `_Unsorted`**
 The LLM confidence was below the threshold.
 Check that the semester and lecture folder names in `UNIVERSITY_DIR` are descriptive enough for the LLM to match against.
-Rename vague folders like `"Mathe"` to `"Mathematik 1"`.
+Rename vague folders like `"Analysis"` to `"Analysis 1"`.

 **Wrong lecture chosen**
 Increase `MAX_CONTENT_CHARS` in `config.py` to give the LLM more context,